The WW2 home front fights against fire bombs/incendiary bombs

 How firewatchers called for help at locations of fires

 The whole point of firewatching was that fires could be put out as early as possible.
 So, firewatchers had to inform the emergency services about the location of fires.
-The firewatchers normally had access to a nearly phone because they were necessarily in populated areas, often on the roofs of business premises.
+The firewatchers normally had access to a nearby phone because they were necessarily in populated areas, often on the roofs of business premises.
 I have no evidence of how they would have contacted help quickly without access to a phone, and if you know, please let me know.
 I assume - but it is only an assumption - that they had to run for help or use morse code with torches.

 Ordinary households were not the phone in the 1940s, but no doubt the local Head Warden would have had one installed and could receive emergency calls.